 So there's a lot of things we didn't know here.

-You know, if we see members of the FBI that are fixing a What is what are crimes that were committed because they favored that particular candidate, Hillary Clinton, if justice existed in this country, would have been indicted a long time ago in 2016.
+You know, if we see members of the FBI that are fixing a what is what are crimes that were committed because they favored that particular candidate, Hillary Clinton, if justice existed in this country, would have been indicted a long time ago in 2016.

-These are all facts now that are no longer in dispute if you care about simple basic fundamental truth.
+These are all facts now that are no longer in dispute if you care about simple, basic, fundamental truth.

 We now know the truth that Hillary bought and paid for that dossier filled with Russian and Russian government lies about Donald Trump.

-We know Fusion GPS also working with Christopher Steele that they were shopping these phony unverified stories to members of the gullible left wing destroy Trump media.
+We know Fusion GPS also working with Christopher Steele that they were shopping these phony unverified stories to members of the gullible left-wing destroy Trump media.

 And they were successful in many cases.

-We know that is truth.
+We know that as truth.

 They wouldn't have even applied again.